jjvanzon/JJs-Reference-Architecture/patterns.md

 Introduction
 ------------

 Design patterns are coding techniques to solve common programming problems.
-They bring consistency to the code.
-They help us reuse best practices and prevent code from becoming messy.
+They can bring consistency to the code.
+They help us reuse established solutions and improve the overall design of the software.
 They also are an extension to the software layering.

 Data Access Patterns